How do I access files remotely on Windows 10?

-Online backup services such as Google Drive, Dropbox, and One Drive, among others, make it simple to access files from any location.
-Simply sign up for a free account (almost all cloud services give 10 -15 GB of free storage) and upload your files on your backup services.
+Online backup services such as Google Drive, Dropbox, and One Drive, among others, make it simple to access computer files remotely from any device.
+Simply sign up for a free account (almost all cloud services give 10 -15 GB of free storage) and upload your files to your backup services.
 Then you can view those files and folders remotely.
 Your account can be accessed with any web browser or through their mobile app.

 Setting up NAS (network-attached storage) devices is similar to setting up your personal cloud storage.
 Consider it a large external hard disk that is linked to your office network.
 You keep all of your files on NAS and can access them via the internet or any device in your home.
 This strategy is ideal for file sharing and backups across numerous PCs.
 You may even configure your NAS to access files using FTP and/or web browsers if you like.

 Some NAS devices do not have this remote access enabled by default, but it is simple to forward a port to make its web interface available via the internet.
-It is not a secure method unless you know how to properly configure a NAS for internet access.
+It is not a secure method unless you know how to configure a NAS for internet access properly.